East Tennessee bridge burnings: Camp Dick Robinson

-The East Tennessee and Georgia (ET&G) and East Tennessee and Virginia (ET&V) railroads were vital to the Confederacy, since they provided a connection between Virginia and the Deep South that did not require going around the bulk of the Southern Appalachian Mountains.
+The East Tennessee and Georgia (ET&G) and East Tennessee and Virginia (ET&V) railroads were vital to the Confederacy since they provided a connection between Virginia and the Deep South that did not require going around the bulk of the southern Appalachian Mountains.
 Both Union and Confederate leaders realized the railroads' importance.
 In July 1861, Confederate politician and East Tennessee native Landon Carter Haynes warned of the railroads' vulnerability, stating that at any moment he was "looking to hear that the bridges have been burned and the East Tennessee and Virginia Railroad torn up."

-Shortly after the General Assembly rejected the Greeneville Petition, Reverend William Blount Carter, a delegate of the Greeneville convention, travelled to Camp Dick Robinson in Kentucky, where many of East Tennessee's Unionists had fled to enlist in the Union Army.
+Shortly after the General Assembly rejected the Greeneville petition, Reverend William Blount Carter, a delegate of the Greeneville session, travelled to Camp Dick Robinson in Kentucky, where many of East Tennessee's Unionists had fled to enlist in the Union Army.
 He met with generals George H. Thomas and William T. Sherman, and his brother, Samuel P. Carter, a U.S. Navy officer who had been appointed a general in the Union Army.
 William Carter revealed his plan to destroy the region's main railroad bridges to pave the way for a Union invasion.
 Thomas liked the plan, and although Sherman was initially skeptical, he agreed after a short discussion.

-Carrying a letter from Thomas, Carter travelled to Washington, D.C., to meet with President Lincoln, Commanding General George McClellan, and Secretary of State William H. Seward.
+Carrying a letter from Thomas, Carter travelled to Washington, D.C., to meet with President Abraham Lincoln, Commanding General George B. McClellan, and Secretary of State William H. Seward.
 Lincoln, under immense pressure from Senator Andrew Johnson and Congressman Horace Maynard to provide some sort of aid to East Tennessee's Unionists, agreed with the plan.
 He allotted $2,500 for the operation, and Carter returned to Camp Dick Robinson to begin making arrangements.